What to Bring

 Dry Robe

-Most Saunas do not provide a private changing area so a dry robe is ideal.
+Some Wild Saunas do not provide a changing space so a dry robe is ideal.
+Check

 Hydration